To connect people, to promote understanding, to break down barriers, there is little more powerful than a compelling narrative.

-During nearly 15 years in San Jose State University Strategic Communications and Marketing, I have had the privilege of being a leading driver of communications strategy, articulating the university’s communication standards and crafting people-focused, enterprise-level print, digital and multimedia communications that advance the university’s goals and fundraising priorities, helping to create opportunities for SJSU’s students and faculty members.
+During 15 years in San Jose State University Strategic Communications and Marketing, I have had the privilege of being a leading driver of communications strategy, articulating the university’s communication standards and crafting people-focused, enterprise-level print, digital and multimedia communications that advance the university’s goals and fundraising priorities, helping to create opportunities for SJSU’s students and faculty members.

 As print and digital editor of Washington Square, San Jose State’s alumni magazine and flagship publication, I have led the vision and creation of the magazine, evolving storytelling to increase the engagement of SJSU’s 280,000+ alumni.
-A core part of my role has been overseeing enterprise-level digital content operations, including the creation of news, features, and other narrative and multimedia content, as well as promotion of content via web and social media channels.
+A core part of my role has been overseeing enterprise-level digital content strategy and operations, including the creation of news, features, and other narrative and multimedia content, as well as promotion of content via web and social media channels.